2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Transaction activity

-Next to the Wallet Balance tile, BTCPay Server shows a quick overview of Payouts pending, the amount of Transactions in the last 7 days, and if your store has issued any refunds.
+Next to the Wallet Balance tile, BTCPay Server shows a quick overview of Payouts pending, the number of Transactions in the last 7 days, and if your store has issued any refunds.
 Clicking on the Manage button brings you into management for pending payouts (learn more about payouts in BTCPay Server - Payments chapter).

 ![image](assets/en/41.webp)